crawl/qw/README.md

 ### Game plans

-The `GAME_PLANS` variable defines a table of possible game plans for qw to follow in a game.
+The `GAME_PLANS` variable defines a table of possible gameplans for qw to follow in a game.
 Each key in this table is a descriptive string that can be used in the PLAN variable or in the `COMBO_CYCLE_LIST` variable above to have qw execute that set of gameplans.
-Each entry in `GAME_PLANS` is a case-insensitive, comma-separated string of game plans that qw will follow in sequence.
+Each entry in `GAME_PLANS` is a case-insensitive, comma-separated string of gameplans that qw will follow in sequence.

-A game plan entry can be any of:
+A gameplan entry can be any of:

 * `<branch>`

   Fully explore all levels in sequence in that branch as well as get any branch runes.
 The branch name must be the abbreviation for that branch shown in the HUD or by `you.where()`.
-This is the best type of game plan to use for fully clearing the branches qw visits.
+This is the best type of gameplan to use for fully clearing the branches qw visits.

   Examples: `D`, `Lair`, `Vaults`